How much internet speed do you need? That depends on how you plan on using your internet connection.

-Spectrum and EarthLink Fiber offer some of the fastest internet speeds around Louisville.
+Spectrum and AT&T Fiber offer some of the fastest internet speeds around Louisville.
 These speeds reach up to 1000 Mbps.
-Spectrum offers these speeds for $109.99/month and EarthLink Fiber for $99.95/month.
+Spectrum offers these speeds for $109.99/month and AT&T Fiber for $60/month.
 Not all areas around Louisville have access to these fiber speeds, so be sure to check your specific area.

 Should I bundle TV or phone service in Louisville?

-If you find yourself looking for more than just internet service and are wanting to bundle, providers such as Spectrum and AT&T Fiber offer double and triple bundles that could benefit you or your business.
+If you find yourself looking for more than just internet service and are wanting to bundle, providers such as Viasat Internet and HughesNet offer double and triple bundles that could benefit you or your business.
 Get in touch with your local provider to see if a bundle option is right for you.
 Internet-only options are available with all providers in the Louisville area.

 Bundled Cable Plans and Pricing in Louisville

 |Internet Providers in Louisville||Services||Price Range of Bundles|

 |AT&T Internet||Internet + TV||$129.99/mo.|

 How can I compare the major internet providers in Louisville?